farmOS/farmOS/README.md

 extensible farm management interface.

 Drupal.org is the location of the canonical repositories and mainline branches.
-Github.org is also used as a mirror, and for some of the more experimental development.
-See http://github.org/farmOS for a list of repositories.
+GitHub is also used as a mirror, and for some of the more experimental development.
+See http://github.com/farmOS for a list of repositories.

 INSTALLATION
 ------------